bkrug/Emu-Writer/README.md

 * the EMUWRITER program is run as an E/A 5 program
 * the unit test programs (which have the suffix RUN.obj) are run as E/A 3 programs.
   * Use the program name "RUNTST".
-  * Someday it would be nice to be able to run all unit tests as a single program, but for now you need to run each group of tests.
+  * Someday it would be nice to be able to run all unit tests as a single program, but for now you need to run each group of tests individualy.
 * You might wonder why the EMUWRITER program is followed by so many other E/A 5 programs like EMUWRITES.
 This has to do with how the program is stored in RAM after loading it from a disk.
   * EMUWRITER is stored at address >2000 and occupies 6 KB.
   * The other EMUWRITE* programs are intially loaded into VDP RAM.
 Each of them can be pulled into the 2KB space at address >3800, when there is a need to execute them.